bovlb/frc-tips/commands/best-practices.md

 For example, when deciding whether to to shoot, you might think about various things:
 * Is the driver pressing the "shoot" button?
 All drive buttons are already `Trigger`s.
 * Is there a game piece in the right location?
 This might be determine by beam-break sensors, but the subsystem will package this in a `Trigger`.
 * Is the robot within shooting range of the target?
-This may be based on a distance calculation, in turn using the location of the robot (and of the target).
+This may be based on a distance calculation, which in turn uses the location of the robot (and of the target).
 * Are the shooter wheels ready?
 This may be a `Trigger` that compares the setpoint with the current speed.
 * Are we aimed at the target?
 This may be a `Trigger` that compares the pivot mechanism's angle to the current setpoint.